It is possible to settle your IVA early by paying a cash lump sum instead of your remaining monthly payments.

 - How to settle your Arrangement early

-- The amount you have to pay
+- The amount that will have to be paid

 - Remortgaging to raise the required funds